adslwang4601/game_store/README.md

 #### 4.1 Steps

-* Planning (DL: 21.12.2017 midnight)
+1. Planning (DL: 21.12.2017 midnight)
-* Implementing the function Authentication
+2. Implementing the function Authentication
+3. Starting HTML and CSS coding (It will continue until the project is coming to an end)
-* Constructing models
+4. Constructing models
-* Hooking up views
+5. Hooking up views
-* Making templates
+6. Making templates
-* Game/service interaction
+7. Game/service interaction
-* Testing the roughly finished project locally
+8. Testing the roughly finished project locally
-* Deploying the finished project to Heroku
+9. Deploying the finished project to Heroku
-* Final submission (DL: 19.2.2018 midnight)
+10. Final submission (DL: 19.2.2018 midnight)
-* Project demonstration
+11. Project demonstration

 Some steps are possible to be interactive.
-During the implementation phase (Step 2-6), appropriate testing will be done after finishing each function.
+During the implementation phase (Step 2-7), appropriate testing will be done after finishing each function.

 #### 4.2 Schedule
 * 16 Dec-21 Dec: Researching the topic, Collecting materials and Making the project plan.